Go to page content

 Maintain a healthy work-life balance.

-Master the art of balancing work commitments and social activities.
-Respect your work hours so you can allot time for quick evening catchups.
 During weekends, grab every opportunity to put yourself out there.
 Volunteer at a charity, participate in community events, or drive a neighbour to the airport.
 Why not sign up for a friendship app (yes, it’s a thing!) and allow yourself to swipe and scroll 30 minutes per day?
-Yes, you deserve it.
+As we said, the key is to use social media for, you guessed it – socialising!

 Work on yourself.

-Or, get a smile makeover that will allow you to flash your friendliest grin!
-Schedule a dental appointment stat and consult your doctor about available treatments.
-You can even ask about ClearCorrect aligners, a revolutionary solution for teeth straightening.
 Smiling more often might just help you connect with other people better.
 While you’re at it, don’t forget to strike up a conversation with the clinic receptionist or the patient waiting beside you.
 Don’t miss out on any opportunity!

 References:

 5 proven ways to make more meaningful friendships as an adult.
-(2023, December 19).
+(2023, Bhattacharya, K., Ghosh, A., Monsivais, D., Dunbar, R., & Kaski, K. December 19).
 TODAY.com.

-Bhattacharya, K., Ghosh, A., Monsivais, D., Dunbar, R., & Kaski, K. (2016).
+(2016).
 Sex differences in social focus across the life cycle in humans.
 Royal Society Open Science, 3(4), 160097.

 Carmichael, C. L., Reis, H. T., & Duberstein, P. R. (2015b).
 In your 20s it’s quantity, in your 30s it’s quality: The prognostic value of social activity across 30 years of adulthood.
 Psychology and Aging, 30(1), 95–105.